Fast is fine, but accuracy is everything.Wyatt Earp

 A Laminated Gennou Head

-Prior to the advent of cheap imported steel from Europe, gennou had bodies forged of soft low/no-carbon steel with wafers of hard, high-carbon steel forge welded to each face.
-The shiny strips called “Hachimaki,” meaning “ headband,” polished onto the sides of the ends of genno heads sold nowadays are vestiges of this old-timey method.
+Prior to the advent of cheap imported steel from Europe, gennou had bodies forged of soft low/no-carbon steel with wafers of hard, high-carbon steel forge-welded to each face.
+The shiny strips called “Hachimaki,” meaning “ headband,” polished onto the sides of the ends of genno heads sold nowadays, while purely decorative, are vestiges of this old-timey method.

 The photos above are of a laminated gennou head hand-forged by Kosaburo which came to me long ago as payment for a debt.
 Laminated gennou heads made this way are still available today at exorbitant prices.
 I understand Hiroki occasionally makes a few.